Car Accident Lawyer in Woodbridge, VA

 - Analyze other costs associated with your crash

-Once we have a thorough understanding of your current losses, expected future expenses, and emotional hardships, we estimate the value of your case.
+Once we thoroughly understand your current losses, expected future expenses, and emotional hardships, we estimate the value of your case.

 We Must Prove Negligence to “Win” Your Case

 Many car accident claims hinge on the principle of negligence.
-We must show the other driver’s actions caused your accident to recover compensation for your damages.
+Therefore, we must show that the other driver’s actions caused your accident to recover compensation for your damages.

 Usually, this requires providing evidence to show the driver broke at least one traffic law.

-Imagine, for example, you suffered serious injuries when another driver failed to yield the right-of-way.
-You were not speeding but still could not stop in time to avoid the collision.
+Imagine, for example, you suffered severe injuries when another driver failed to yield the right-of-way.
+You were not speeding but could not stop in time to avoid the collision.